by Loren Bonner

 , DOTmed News Online Editor

-This story first appeared in the April 2012 issue of DOTmed HealthCare Business News
+From the April 2012 issue of DOTmed HealthCare Business News magazine

 Advances in the field show promise for what seemed like wishful thinking only a century ago.

 Glioblastoma, the brain tumor that killed U.S. Senator Edward “Ted” Kennedy in

 2009, is one of the most common—and most aggressive—types of brain tumor there is.
 Once a diagnosis is confirmed, a patient’s typical course of treatment is surgery.
 But tumor removal is a tactile and visual procedure.
 Oftentimes, a surgeon can’t recognize and remove every single piece of cancerous tissue.
 In turn, this can cause tumor re-growth in a patient and the causalities that may follow.

 Story Continues Below Advertisement